 We Partner with Organizations and Businesses

 GMAS works with partner organizations that are responsible for delivering adaptive lessons.
 For example, our Ski and Ride scholarship recipients receive their lessons from certified instructors from the Stowe Ski and Ride School.
 Apart from their regular training, the adaptive coaches also follow extensive training to work with our athletes and get paid for their services.
-The same goes for our Indoor Rock Climbing Program at Metro Rocks, our Kayaking program at the Waterbury Reservoir, the Swim Program at the YMCA in Burlington and The Swimming Hole in Stowe, and the Nordic Ski Program at Craftsbury Outdoor Center.
+The same goes for our Indoor Rock Climbing Program at Metro Rocks and at Petra Cliffs, our Kayaking program with NDAA at the Waterbury Reservoir, and the Nordic Ski Program at Craftsbury Outdoor Center.
+For the Swim Program, as of 2024, we partner with The Greater Burlington YMCA, The Swimming Hole in Stowe, The Upper Valley Aquatics Center in White River Junction, and Green Mountain Community Fitness in Berlin.

 Trained Professionals vs Volunteer Run Programs